Bookings & care options

 Shared Care is a popular choice for women who are healthy with a normal pregnancy.
 You have most of your care close to your home or work and, if you are seeing a GP, you get to build a relationship with her or him that continues after the baby is born.

 You may choose to stop Shared Care at any time during your pregnancy by contacting the Shared Care Coordinator.
 If you develop problems during your pregnancy, Shared Care may not be suitable and your care will become hospital-based.

-The Women’s provides community clinics at Kensington, Fawkner and Moonee Ponds.
+The Women’s provides community clinics at Strathmore, Footscray and Fawkner.
 Each clinic has its own team of midwives and doctors from the Women’s, which allows you to have some or all your pregnancy care at your community clinic.

 The advantages of a community clinic are:

 - the clinic might be more convenient (closer to home)